heig-vd-dai-course/heig-vd-dai-course/02-git-github-and-markdown/README.md

 <!-- _class: lead -->

-### What did you do?

-TODO

-### What did you learn? (questions)
+### What did you do and learn?

+In this session, you installed and configured Git properly.
+You also created your own GitHub account and profile README for your future social profile as a computer scientist engineer.

+Finally, you added yourself to the list of students in the GitHub organization using the issue, fork and pull request workflow, enabling you to contribute to open source projects in the future.

+Git is a valuable tool for collaborative work but we only scratched the surface.
+Refer to the resources for more useful content.

+### Test your knowledge

 At this point, you should be able to answer the following questions:

-- What is Git?
+- How does Git work?
-- What is GitHub?
+- What is the difference between Git and GitHub?
-- What is Markdown?
+- How is Markdown different from Word?
 - What is a repository?

-### What did you learn? (answers)

-> Q: What is Git?
-> A: Git is a distributed version control system.

-> Q: What is GitHub?
-> A: GitHub is a Git repository hosting service.
+What is a clone?
+- What is a tag?
+What is the difference with a commit?
+- Describe a typical Git workflow.

 ## What will you do next?

 In the next session, you will learn the following topics:

+- Java
+- IntelliJ IDEA
-- TODO
+- Maven

 ## Feedback

 Please take a few minutes to give us some feedback about this session.
 It will help us to improve it for the next one!

-[GitHub Discussions - Git, GitHub and Markdown - Feedback][feedback]
+[GitHub Discussions - Feedback][feedback]

 We are interested to see if the session was too theoretical / too practical, too slow / too fast, too easy / too difficult, not enough time / too much time, useful / not useful, etc.